At the end of a subdivision or multiple dwelling development, a Survey Plan must be lodged with Council for approval.

 This process is known as Plan Sealing and is needed to create new land titles, easements and / or covenants and to transfer land to Council for drainage reserves, parks etc.

-This must be done before registration with the State Government's Titles Registry (Department of Natural Resources, Mines and Energy).
+This must be done before registration with the State Government's Titles Registry (Department of Resources).

 Plan Sealing can only happen when: